michaelbelete/michaelbelete/README.md

 <h1>Hey, I am Michael👋</h1>

 # 💫 About Me:
-As a Frontend Developer, I specialize in technologies such as React, Svelte, Sveltekit, and Typescript.
+As a Software Engineer, I specialize in technologies such as React, Svelte, Sveltekit, and Typescript.
 My passion is to write clean and maintainable code, as well as create modern and intuitive web applications.
 I am highly adaptable, able to quickly pick up any JavaScript framework, and excel in problem-solving.<br><br>My ultimate goal as a developer is to use my skills and knowledge to create innovative solutions that positively impact people's lives.
 My aspiration is to use programming as a tool to make the world a better place, particularly in areas such as education, healthcare, and social impact.

 ## 🌐 Socials: